 Do you really have to stay in a big home during retirement?
 If you don’t, include the profit you will make from the sale in your retirement fund.
 Downsizing in later years is a good thing because you will have less responsibility and more money.

 Many people don’t like to have a lot of free time that comes with retirement.
 They are always looking for something to keep them occupied.
 A part time job can fit the bill.

 Stephen Karl Collie: “Be careful about the types of investments you make”.
 Look at how the funds will be taxed upon deposit and their taxation so that you try not to pay taxes when withdrawing.
 Think about which strategy will work for the habits and choose investments in line with those priorities.

 Find out from your employer if it is possible for you to control your retirement savings are handled in their programs.

-Stephen Karl Collie: “You realize that retirement should be a time of relaxation and enjoyment”.
+Stephen Collie: “You realize that retirement should be a time of relaxation and enjoyment”.
 This piece has provided some good tips for doing precisely that.
 It is important that you get started now, as your retirement will be here before you realize it.
 Wishing you much luck and happiness!